 Thursday 16.
 Thick fog in the morning.
 Light clouds, fine weather afterwards.
 Continued our journey early, and in the evening encamped in the upper end of the upper [Arrow] Lake.
 In the forepart of the day the current was very strong & the rapids so frequent and so strong that they might be said to be almost one continued rapid.
 Towards evening the rapids were not so frequent nor the current so strong.
 In the morning we passed the Upper Dalles & towards noon the lesser dalles — these are places where the river is contracted very narrow and the whole body of water rushes with great violence between steep, craggy rocks.
 The boats ran down it very well…

 As you see, above, John Work’s canoes came downriver through the rapids: they didn’t line the boats down.
 It is October, and the freshets are finished for the year and the water level lower.
 Nevertheless, Work’s “Upper Dalles” was the Dalles des Morts, or Death Rapids: the “Lesser Dalles” the Little Dalles, or today’s Steamboat Rapid, in the Little Dalles Canyon at Revelstoke, B.C.
-As the water in the Columbia River is higher than it used to be, these rapids aren’t as rough as they used to be.
-But David Douglas described this rapid in 1827, as he was going upriver in Edward Ermatinger’s outgoing York Factory Express:
+As the water in the Columbia River, and in the Upper Arrow Lake, is higher than it used to be, these rapids aren’t as rough as they used to be.
+But David Douglas described this rapid in 1827, as he was going upriver from the Upper Arrow Lake in Edward Ermatinger’s outgoing York Factory Express:

 Where the river takes a sudden bend, and to all appearances is lost in the mountains, a scene of the most terrific grandeur presents itself; the whole torrent is confined to a breadth of thirty-five yards, and tossed in rapids, whirlpools and eddies; on both sides are mountains towering to the height of six or eight thousand feet from their base, rising with rugged perpendicular precipices from the very bed of the river, covered with dead timber of enormous growth, the roots of which, laid bare by the torrents, and now hurled by the violence of the wind from their original high places, come hurrying down the stream, bringing enormous fragments of earth attached to their roots, and spreading devastation all before them.
 The sun feebly tipped the mountain-tops as we passed this place, and, seen through the shadowy pines, imparted a melancholy air to the whole gloomy scene.
 [David Douglas, “Douglas’s Journey to Hudson’s Bay,” in Companion to the Botanical Magazine… [London: Edward Couchman, 1836]]